ibm-cloud-docs/hpc-ibm-spectrumlsf/accessing-app-center.md

 ## Configuration Overview
 {: #config-overview}

-The Application Center is installed and enabled by default with the IBM Spectrum LSF Suite.
-By default, it runs on the secondary management node (Management Node 2).
-If your cluster has only one management node, the service runs on that node.
+IBM Spectrum LSF Application Center is enabled by default with the LSF Suite installation.
+The service is installed and runs on the secondary management node (typically management node 2).

-The service runs as a single instance.
-If the node is down, the Application Center will be temporarily unavailable.
+If the cluster is created with only one management node, Application Center are configured on that same node.

-High Availability (HA) is not enabled by default.
+By default, High Availability (HA) for Application Center is not enabled.
+The service runs as a stand-alone instance on a single node.
+If the node becomes unavailable, then the Application Center will also be temporarily inaccessible.
 {: note}

 ## Accessing the LSF Application Center GUI